 - The state should provide localities with increased flexibility to explore initiatives that promote clean air, energy efficiency, conservation, new investment in green construction, tree preservation, reduced waste, recycling management, and other critical measures that could spur the development of innovative approaches to address the impact of global climate change on health and the environment, and increase sustainability throughout the Commonwealth. - The state should modernize state building codes by adopting the International Green Construction Code (IgCC), the full provisions of the International Energy Conservation Code (IECC), and the energy provisions of the International Residential Code (IRC) without weakening amendments.
-Additionally, the state should provide localities more flexibility to increase energy efficiency and improve resilience to climate change impacts by adopting stronger local standards and implementing energy efficiency and utilization disclosure/benchmarking.
-(Note: The Environmental Quality Advisory Council recommends that the Board of Supervisors retain this position in the 2025 Legislative Program.) - Localities should be granted additional authority to increase their own minimum tree canopy, tree coverage percentages, and overall tree preservation during the zoning and development process to assist in reducing urban heat island impacts on residents, achieving environmental goals, increasing flood resiliency, and meeting water quality permit requirements. - Localities should be granted additional authority to manage solid waste collection.
+Additionally, the state should provide localities more flexibility to increase energy efficiency and improve resilience to climate change impacts by adopting stronger local standards and implementing energy efficiency and utilization disclosure/benchmarking. - Localities should be granted additional authority to increase their own minimum tree canopy, tree coverage percentages, and overall tree preservation during the zoning and development process to assist in reducing urban heat island impacts on residents, achieving environmental goals, increasing flood resiliency, and meeting water quality permit requirements. - Localities should be granted additional authority to manage solid waste collection.
 Onerous requirements should be removed from state law to address community needs comprehensively and in a timely manner, ensure good public sanitation, protect the environment, and enhance quality of life.
-Additionally, consumer protection laws should be strengthened to provide additional remedies to residents when ongoing issues are not resolved in this critical area. - Localities should be granted additional authority to allow for increased opportunities for members of public bodies to participate in and attend public meetings remotely while ensuring that public service is available to individuals with a wide array of backgrounds and maintaining the transparency required for the conduct of public business. - The state should empower localities to solve their own problems providing increased authority for services that have no compelling priority or impact for the Commonwealth, and eliminating the need for localities to seek permission for ministerial matters each year. - Requiring that all bills with a local fiscal impact be filed by the first day of the GA session would allow localities the maximum time possible to highlight potential impacts as new legislation is considered.
+Additionally, consumer protection laws should be strengthened to provide additional remedies to residents when ongoing issues are not resolved in this critical area. - Localities should be granted additional authority to address the environmental and community impacts of data centers. - Localities should be granted additional authority to allow for increased opportunities for members of public bodies to participate in and attend public meetings remotely while ensuring that public service is available to individuals with a wide array of backgrounds and maintaining the transparency required for the conduct of public business. - The state should empower localities to solve their own problems providing increased authority for services that have no compelling priority or impact for the Commonwealth, and eliminating the need for localities to seek permission for ministerial matters each year. - Requiring that all bills with a local fiscal impact be filed by the first day of the GA session would allow localities the maximum time possible to highlight potential impacts as new legislation is considered.
 (Updates and reaffirms previous position.)